Franciszek Jaźwiecki

 A year after being liberated from the camp, Jaźwiecki died of tuberculosis.
 His family donated 100 of his portraits to the Auschwitz-Birkenau Museum.
-Agnieszka Sieradzka, an art historian at the museum, suggests that Jaźwiecki intended the portraits to be a part of historical record, as he included the prisoner numbers in most of his portraits, allowing the subjects' names to be revealed through cross-reference with the extensive camp records. the extensive camp records.
+Agnieszka Sieradzka, an art historian at the museum, suggests that Jaźwiecki intended the portraits to be a part of historical record, as he included the prisoner numbers in most of his portraits, allowing the subjects' names to be revealed through cross-reference with the extensive camp records.